 For grants beginning in 2016, we only considered the historical volatility of our stock price calculated since our initial public offering on Euronext Brussels.
 The selection of a relevant peer group requires significant judgments and refers to multiple factors which may vary over the time.
 For instance, we realized that one of the companies included in the initial peer group had experienced a clinical failure in 2016, which had a significant impact on its volatility over the considered period.
-In 2016, we looked at our own historical volatility and compared it to (i) the 2016 volatility of the initial peer group, (ii) the volatility of a selection of Belgian biotechnology companies and (iii) a new peer group combining some of the initial peer group were no longer deemed representative to estimate our expected volatility.
+In 2016, we looked at our own historical volatility and compared it to (i) the 2016 volatility of the initial peer group, (ii) the volatility of a selection of Belgian biotechnology companies and (iii) a new peer group combining some of the initial peer group companies and a selection of Belgian biotechnology companies.
+The conclusions were that some of the entities in the initial peer group were no longer deemed representative to estimate our expected volatility.
 Such entities were replaced in the peer group by selected Belgian biotechnology companies that were deemed more representative of our profile.
 The inclusion of such Belgian biotechnology companies in the new peer group decreased the average of the volatility of the peer group.
 We then calculated the impact of the various alternatives on the total fair value of the options granted in 2016 and concluded that the impact of using our own historical volatility would not be significantly different than using the other alternatives over the total vesting period of the stock options and in 2016.
 Therefore, we believe that excluding peer data in 2016 was appropriate.
 We will continue to evaluate the need to use peer data in future years.